saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Specifies time (in milliseconds) to wait for HTML pages.
 If TestCafe does not receive a page within the specified period, it throws an error.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#pagerequesttimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#pagerequesttimeout).

 ```yaml
   pageRequestTimeout: 8000